segmentio/segment-docs/src/connections/destinations/catalog/actions-acoustic/index.md

 When enabled, Segment will send data to Acoustic (Actions) based on configuration in the Mappings tab.

-> Keep in mind, you can define multiple Destinations to send unique data to different Relational Tables, simply create the definition with unique names and Customer Prefixes to align the mapped data to the respective table.
+> Keep in mind, you can define multiple Destinations to send unique data to different Connect Tables, simply create the definition with a unique name and Customer Prefix to align the mapped data to the respective Connect table.

 ### Defining Filters